yuyang0/shuke/readme.md

     ![benchmark(2 10G port)](doc/static/benchmark_2_port.png)

 ## Quick start
+### vagrant
+if you use vagrant, it is very simple to try shuke
+1. install virtualbox and vagrant
+2. run `cd vagrant && vagrant up`
+3. ssh to the guest machine, then run the following command:

+       cd /shuke
+       sudo build/shuke-server -c vagrant/test.conf

+4. in the host machine, run `dig www1.example.com. @172.28.128.10 -p 19899 -t A`

+tips: `vagrant/seetup.sh` is a good place to figure out how to build this project.
 ### buid

 1. build dpdk, shuke is only tested on dpdk-17.05.1. if you use linux x86-64,